Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Introduction

-Localization or delocalization is a useful way to probe the spatial features and it also determines crucial physical properties.
-In the condensed matter physics~\cite{EJ15,NW07}, a conductance is controlled by the degree of localization,\textit{ i.e.,} the localized and delocalized electron wavefunctions correspond to insulators and conductors, respectively.
-Related to this, Anderson localization has been investigated in the fields such as aperiodic super lattices~\cite{TO19}, monolayer graphene~\cite{MM18}, and so on.
-In quantum billiards, wavefunction localization also has been important issues related to the scar, which refers to the wavefunction localization on an unstable periodic orbit in the semi-classical limit~\cite{E84}.
-Numerous scar phenomena have been observed in various chaotic systems such as molecular systems, atomic systems, and microcavities~\cite{FF98,JM98,RA96}.
-Following these pioneer works, the research on quasi-scars~\cite{SS04,JS11} without association with classical periodic orbits as well as scar-like modes~\cite{J06,JJ08} in integrable systems have been made.
+Localisation or delocalisation is a useful notion to probe spatial features and also determine essential physical properties.
+For example, conductance in condensed matter physics~\cite{OGH+15,HF07} is controlled by the degree of localisation; the localised and delocalised electron wavefunctions correspond to the insulators and conductors, respectively.
+Anderson localisation has been investigated for systems such as aperiodic super lattices~\cite{JVT19} and monolayer graphene~\cite{SF18}.
+In quantum billiard problems, wavefunction localisation is also an important issue for the scar, which refers to the wavefunction localisation on unstable periodic orbits in the semi-classical limit~\cite{H84}.
+Numerous scar phenomena have been observed in various chaotic systems such as molecular systems, atomic systems, and micro-cavities~\cite{ABB98,WDWG98,CC96}.
+Following these pioneering studies, the study of quasi-scars~\cite{W06,UWH08} (without any association with classical periodic orbits) as well as scar-like modes in integrable systems~\cite{LRR+04,RL11} were conducted.
+Furthermore, localisation associated with chaotic diffusion has also been studied~\cite{MLR+18,GCQ+20}.

-In our previous works~\cite{KS18,KJ20,JPK20}, we investigated the Shannon entropy and its relation to the avoided crossing.
-We found that the Shannon entropies increase as the center of avoided crossing is approached and also are exchanged across the avoided crossing.
-The Shannon entropy~\cite{C48} is a relevant measure of the average amount of information for a random variable with a specific probability distribution function, but we exploited it as a measure of the uniformity of wavefunctions.
-In the present paper, we extend our previous works to the wavefunction (de)localization as we study their relations to inverse participation ratio~\cite{FA00,MR11} and the R\'{e}nyi entropy~\cite{A60,X19} in the avoided crossing.
-Moreover, the rms image contrast for the wavefunctions~\cite{JD94,E90} is compared with the inverse participation ratio as well as the R\'{e}nyi entropy.
+In our previous studies~\cite{PMSK+18,JPK20}, we investigated the Shannon entropy and its relation to avoided crossing in the microcavity.
+We found that the Shannon entropies increase as the centre of the avoided crossing is approached, and are exchanged across the avoided crossing.
+The definition of Shannon entropy is a relevant measure of the average amount of information for a random variable with a specific probability distribution~\cite{S48}; however, the physical meaning of Shannon entropy in our system still remains unclear.
+Therefore, we elucidate it in the view point of the wavefunction (de)localisation in this work.
+For this purpose, we study the relation between the Shannon entropy to inverse participation ratio~\cite{EM00,MWA11}, R\'{e}nyi entropy~\cite{R61,D19} and the root-mean-square (RMS) image contrast~\cite{SP94,P90,P87}.